 Kratom has become a serious drug issue in the state and elsewhere in the nation.
 The 33-jurisdiction ban here is the first step.
 Pending further investigation, the Mississippi Bureau of Narcotics may expand it.

 Although Kratom may help people curb their use of opioids, it does not take the place of treatment at a medically-oriented facility.
-In Mississippi, Oxford Recovery Center is such a rehab.
+In Mississippi, Oxford Treatment Center is such a rehab.
 We offer a full continuum of care, including medical detox, residential treatment, a partial hospital program, as well as intensive and standard outpatient programs.
 Our focus is on customized treatment based on a person’s needs.

 Oxford Recovery Center bears the seal of approval from The Joint Commission.
 It also is accredited by the Commission on the Accreditation of Rehabilitation Facilities (CARF).
 Our residential clients receive a guarantee.
 Those who successfully complete our 90-day treatment program will stay clean and sober.
 We stand by this pledge.
 Otherwise, return for a complimentary 30 days of treatment.
 Visit our online admissions page to start the recovery process today.